Sommaire de l'article

 Accordance and Logos are the most powerful tools currently available for lexical research within biblical texts in Hebrew and Greek.
 They allow you to make particularly complex searches.
 They display the results in a practical way and generate statistics in graphical form.

-Logos’ biblical databases are more developed than those of Accordance and give access to more advanced search possibilities, especially in the field of semantics.
+Logos’ biblical databases are a bit more developed than those of Accordance and give access to more advanced search possibilities in the field of semantics.
 Logos’ search results texts display is also nicer and more customizable.

-Accordance has better non-biblical texts databases.
-The software is also simpler to use, has some search commands with no equivalent on Logos, and displays better search results graphs analysis
+Accordance is particularly effective for researching the Hebrew Bible.
+In addition, the software provides access to better databases for ancient non-biblical texts.
+The software is also simpler to use, has some search commands with no equivalent on Logos, and displays better search results graphs analysis.

 C. Usefulness of Accordance and Logos in the Different Stages of Biblical Exegesis